John R. and Pamela Egan Professor

 I try to weave academic research and publication with products, services, and actions that help real people in the here and now.
 I try to integrate and develop theory and practice.
 I try to aid in the education and formation of our students.

 The original technology we developed is called EagleEyes.
 EagleEyes allows a person to control the computer by moving his eyes or head.
 The computer senses eye and head movements through electrodes placed around the eyes.
-The Opportunity Foundation of America, based in Salt Lake City, builds and distribute EagleEyes systems under license from Boston College.
+Here is a recent and moving newscast on one young woman's use of EagleEyes.
+The Opportunity Foundation of America, based in Salt Lake City, builds and distributes EagleEyes systems under license from Boston College.
 To really learn about EagleEyes read these EagleEyes stories and watch the video above or this Pay it Forward video.
 Here is a recent OFOA flyer on EagleEyes from Debbie Inkley, the Executive Director and Founder of the Opportunity Foundation of America.

 The second major technology we developed is Camera Mouse, a program that uses a webcam to allow control of the computer by tracking small movements of the head.
 Camera Mouse is available for free download at cameramouse.org.
 Camera Mouse use has increased dramatically since the free program was made available in June 2007.
-One copy per minute.
-50,000 copies per month.
-Over 2,400,000 copies of Camera Mouse have been downloaded.
+Over 2,500,000 copies of Camera Mouse have been downloaded.

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.